Stanton County Fair General Rules / Herdsmanship

 All animals must be exhibited at such time and placed as the superintendent of the class may direct and in accordance with the official program.

-All exhibits entered for exhibition will not be allowed to be removed from the grounds before
+All exhibits entered for exhibition WILL NOT be allowed to be removed from the grounds before Sunday, August 2nd at 3 pm.

 All exhibitors need to be present during the judging of the show.
 4-H Exhibitor will be responsible for the care of their animal.